emilyriederer/website/content/post/team-of-packages/index.md

 -   **R Markdown templates** to encode an interactive workflow or provide an analysis template
 -   **R Project templates** to drive consistency in how a project using that package is structured

-**Improving accessibility**: Internal packages can become more integral to how our organization works if they make it possible for non-R users to engage.
+**Improving accessibility and coordination**: Internal packages can become more integral to how our organization works if they help all of our coworkers engage -- even non-R users.
 Some strategies for this are:

 -   **Modularizing** parts of the workflow that do and do not require programming.
 One way to do this is with R Markdown **child documents**
+-   **Defining project plans** with [`projmgr`](https://emilyriederer.github.io/projmgr/index.html) (or other APIs) and automatically publishing them to one's prefered project management platform
 -   Promoting use of the **RStudio Visual Markdown Editor**
 -   Providing **RStudio Add-ins** to help new users get some amount of graphical support in performing simple tasks with out package